The Malta International Arts Festival runs from 12 to 21 June 2026, and it’s one of the best cultural reasons to study here in early summer.

 Is the festival enjoyable if my English isn't fluent yet?

 Absolutely.
-Much of the programme is visual — music, dance and performance — so it’s enjoyable at any level and a great chance to practise English with other festival-goers.
+Much of the programme is visual, with music, dance and performance, so it’s enjoyable at any level and a great chance to practise English with other festival-goers.

 How do students get to the festival venues?

-Most venues are reachable by Malta’s public bus network or a short walk in the harbour towns; the school can help you plan routes.
+Most venues are reachable by Malta’s public bus network or a short walk in the harbour towns, and the school can help you plan routes.

 Will Maltalingua organise a visit?

-The social programme often includes cultural outings during festival season — check with reception for what’s on during your stay.
+The social programme often includes cultural outings during festival season, so check with reception for what’s on during your stay.